-- A. Report to the Site Command Post and assume responsibilities as directed by the Site Manager - B. Serve as Student Release Team, if and when appropriate - C. Bring Emergency Cart if Office Manager is not present
+- A. Report to the Site Command Post and assume responsibilities as directed by the Site Manager - B. Serve as Student Release Team, if and when appropriate - C. Bring Students medication (if applicable) - D. Bring Emergency Cart if Office Manager is not present